 7.2.2.1 SCTP Transport

+During capability exchange, an H.323 endpoint shall receive a TerminalCapabilitySet message with SCTP usage and parameters from the peer.
+In order to use CLUE over SCTP the choice of a DTLS/SCTP transport shall be negotiated (via TerminalCapabilitySet messaging) prior to the establishment of a data channel.

 As per [IETF CLUE DC] the CLUE protocol is transported in a SCTP stream over a DTLS connection.
 An RTCWEB data channel [IETF RTCWEB DC] is used to establish the CLUE data channels over this connection.
-In order to use the same transport, a H.323 endpoint shall establish a bidirectional logical channel utilising an DTLS/SCTP transport using the procedures from Annex V/[ITU-T H.245].
-Once the DTLS handshake has been completed, the device shall establish and use the SCTP association as defined by clause 3.3/[IETF CLUE DC].
-It shall use the data channel establishment protocol [IETF DCEP] as per clause 3.2/[IETF CLUE DC] to initiate a bidirectional CLUE channel with its peer.
+In order to use the same transport, after the capability exchange, OpenLogicChannel messages are used to establish a bidirectional logical channel utilising an DTLS/SCTP transport with the negotiated capabilities using the procedures from Annex U/[ITU-T H.245].
+Firstly, a DTLS connection is setup.
+Once the DTLS handshake has been completed, the device shall establish an SCTP association accordingly.
+It shall then use the data channel establishment protocol [IETF DCEP] as per clause 3.2/[IETF CLUE DC] to initiate a bidirectional CLUE channel with its peer.

-Once the CLUE channel is established between the peers, they shall perform CLUE signalling as per [IETF CLUE SIG].
+Once the CLUE channel is established between the peers, they shall perform CLUE signalling over the negotiated DTLS-SCTP association as per [IETF CLUE SIG].

 _________________